fredrik-rose/SeaSubCompiler/README.md

 #### Function Calls

 A function call is performed by adding a *q_param* instruction for each argument followed by a *q_call* instruction.
+The *q_param* instructions must be in reverted parameter order (i.e. right to left) and located just before the *q_call* instruction with no other instructions in between.
+The reason for the inverted order is to make life easier for the target code generator (due to the stack data structure).
 The first operator of the *q_call* instruction is the id of the function (i.e. its name), the second is the number of parameters.
 Each function must have a *q_label* instruction at the very end of the function.
 The *q_return* instruction is used to return from a function.
 The first parameter is the label at the end of the corresponding function and the second parameter is the return value.

 ### Symbol Table